nasa/cumulus/docs/operator-docs/discovery-filtering.md

 # Discovery Filtering

-Discovery filtering is an advanced feature of the discover-* tasks.
+Discovery filtering is an advanced feature of the `discover-granules` and `discover-pdrs` tasks.
 It is a configurable option for discovery that allows an operator to manipulate which parts of a remote file system Cumulus will attempt discovery in.